California home buyers typically encounter closing costs when buying a home. These are the various…

 How the Process Works, at a Glance

-Let’s zoom out for a moment and look at the broader process that takes place, in a standard home-buying scenario.
-Here’s a simple example of how an appraisal works in California:
+Let’s zoom out for a moment and look at the broader process.
+Here’s a simplified example of how an appraisal works in California:

 - A buyer and seller agree on a purchase price for a home.